decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : A generator for the blinding value in the signature.
 The value of H_s is defined by each ciphersuite and must always be supplied to the operations listing it as a parameter.

 H_d
-: A generator for the signature domain separation tag (sig_dst), which binds both signature and proof to a specific domain.
+: A generator for the signature domain, which binds both signature and proof to a specific context.
 The value of H_d is defined by each ciphersuite and must always be supplied to the operations listing it as a parameter.

 signature
 : The digital signature output.